thadguidry/respec/ReSpec-Editor's-Guide.md

   </script>
 ```

-### Specifying Configuration via URL

-Some of ReSpec's configuration options can be specified in the query string, and they override the options specified in the source.
-For example, you can override the `subtitle` by, for example, doing the following: `index.html?subtitle=This is a subtitle`.

-This is useful for quickly overriding configuration options without needing to directly edit the document itself (e.g., for the purpose of exporting a document draft with a different `specStatus`).

 ## Structure

 This chapter covers all the aspects of a ReSpec document's structure that were not covered as part of the very basics.
 As usual, let's start with an [**example**](https://github.com/w3c/respec/blob/develop/examples/basic.html).
 It is fairly long as it needs a decent amount of content in order to exemplify some features, but it should nevertheless be easy to understand.
 Go on, open the [**example**](https://github.com/w3c/respec/blob/develop/examples/basic.html) in new tab (omitted here for brevity).